pgfjr/eps2img/README.md

 ## Samples

-EPS2IMG is good enough to convert the following sample(s):
+EPS2IMG is good enough to convert the samples below.
+(Note: These images were cropped.)

 The well-known PostScript tiger